 The shortcut to split panes into a left and a right pane is

 C-b %.
-Remembering what I’ve just told you about tmux’s sequence of prefix and command key this means to split your single pane into a left and a right pane you press
+This means: to split your single pane into a left and a right pane you press

 b at the same time, release both, and then type the